 The location in memory for each instruction and each piece of data is identified by an address, like the mailboxes in the post office or an apartment house you see in Figure 1-4 (and notice that the first address for a mailbox in your computer is always 0).
-But these are very small mailboxes that can hold only one character of information at a time (not technically true, but good enough) referred to as a byte.
-So for all practical purposes (although again not technically true), you can think of the smallest division of memory as a byte, with each byte being able to be addressed on its own.
+But these are very small mailboxes that can hold only one piece of information at a time, referred to as a byte.
+So for all practical purposes, you can think of the smallest division of memory as a byte, with each byte being able to be addressed on its own.
 The good news is that if you need more mailboxes, they are yours for the taking.
 So if you get more than one letter a day, the number of mailboxes assigned to you will increase to hold all the letters you need them to.